 See these University Health News posts on sleep hygiene and health.

 To diagnose the problem as something other than insomnia, you may be asked to keep a sleep log that includes information about when you go to sleep, when you wake up, any trouble falling asleep, feelings of sleepiness during the day, and any other relevant details (exercise, daytime naps, etc.).
 In many cases, the logs and symptoms are enough to identify the problem.
-But further investigation with a sleep disorder test may be helpful.
+But further investigation with a delayed sleep phase syndrome test may be helpful.

 A sleep disorder test may also include an overnight sleep study called a polysomnogram.
 The study is done in a sleep center, in which electrodes and other equipment monitor the electrical activity of your heart and brain, oxygen levels in your blood, your breathing and heart rates, and how much time you spend awake and in various sleep stages overnight.
 It’s primarily to look for other sleep disorders.